webmaeistro/devz-docz/infrasec/aws/govcloud/gov-acm.md

 ## The problem: ACM DNS validation

-In both the Martin's experience and `terraform-aws-modules` ACM module, the module attempts to create three resources:
+In both the I and `terraform-aws-modules` ACM module, the module attempts to create three resources:

 * the ACM certificate